 If you want to be free from scams you need to know how you can protect yourself from these scammers.
 You should mind your own business and know the type of link you are clicking.

 Job scammers post fake jobs on Instagram and try to get your money.
 They promise you a job that sounds too good to be true.
 Job scammers want your money or your personal information.
 Avoid job postings that promise to give you a job if you make a payment to them.
 You don’t need to pay anyone to get a job, that is not how it works.

 Instagram scams happen when scammers use the platform to create a fake account and trick people to give them money or personal information.

 - Even if you are not on Instagram, know the type of links you click on the social network including WhatsApp.

 - All social media has two-factor authentication, knowing how to enable it.

 - Don’t fall for fake people that pretend to love you online.

+If you see something you think is a scam, you should avoid responding and report the scam to Instagram.
 Always update yourself with the latest security measures against scams.
-And once you suspect anyone simply blocked to avoid unnecessary report.
+And once you suspect anyone simply blocked it to avoid an unnecessary report.
 But if you still have to report to save others, please do.